stefek99/wings-integration/README.md

 }
 ```

-Previous functions more technical and allows to mint token rewards for forecasters, get token
+Previous functions are more technical and allow you to mint token rewards for forecasters, get the token
-address and allow to release tokens and make them transferable.
+address and allow you to release tokens and make them transferable.

-**What is important**, is to keep collected ETH on crowfunding contract, to make it possible
+**What is important**, is to keep collected ETH on the crowdfunding contract and to make it possible
-to withdraw forecasters rewards (this is done automatically), but even if developer prefer to keep
+to withdraw forecaster rewards (this is done automatically).
-ETH on another address, and transfer ETH once contract receive it, still possible to deposit contract
-with ETH via `deposit` function.
+If the developer prefers to keep ETH on another address, and transfer ETH once the contract receives it, it is still possible to deposit the contract with ETH via `deposit` function.

-Last few things - withdraw ETH (in case of our contract) and refund (in case of failed crowdsale):
+Finally - withdraw ETH (in case of our contract) and refund (in case of failed crowdsale):

 ```cs
 // project's owner withdraws ETH funds to the funding address upon successful crowdsale